ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Rain showers before 4pm, then showers and thunderstorms.
-Cloudy.
-High near 64, with temperatures falling to around 59 in the
+         <h3>This Afternoon</h3>Showers and thunderstorms.
+Mostly cloudy.
+High near 64, with temperatures falling to around 57 in the afternoon.
+North northeast
-         afternoon.
-North wind 7 to 10 mph, with gusts as high as 20 mph.
+         wind around 8 mph, with gusts as high as 20 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">